 - Publish Long Content

 The first step to semantic SEO is to make sure that you are covering the topic in-depth.
 This means going beyond the surface level and really delving into the details.

 For example, a few months ago I targeted these keywords in an article I wrote: “on-page SEO“.

 I could have written the usual “8 Ways to Optimize Your Content for SEO”.

-Instead, I created a 4000-word guide covering all the aspects of on-page SEO, including what is search intent, how to create content that Google wants to rank, tools to use, and advanced optimization techniques.
+Instead, I created a 4000-word guide covering all the aspects of on-page SEO, including what is search intent, how to create content that Google wants to rank, tools to use, and advanced optimization techniques such as SEO copywriting.

 Optimize For Keyword Clusters